COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   caption: [Image of the Protagonist inside the AI portal room in the Hub World.]
 )

-After completing a world, the Protagonist will be rewarded with an item, corresponding to the IBM Skills Build course of the world, which can be user to activate a pillar of the altar.
+After completing a world, the Protagonist will be rewarded with an item, corresponding to the IBM Skills Build course of the world, which can be used to activate a pillar of the altar.
 Each item offered to the pedestal will strengthen the Spirit of the Altar, prompting it to communicate with the Protagonist more often.

 Whenever the Protagonist successfully defeats an IBM co-worker in a World through combat, they then come to their senses and return with the Protagonist to the Hub World, slowly populating the once empty and desolate location.
 Whilst there, the Protagonist can talk to them to learn more about IBM Skills Build courses.
 They also tend to give useful advice, so be on the lookout for what they say!